shelleyolivia/learn-tutorials/celo/how-to-successfully-connect-to-a-celo-wallet-with-a-react-native-dapp.md

 ![Wallet connect Screen](https://raw.githubusercontent.com/figment-networks/learn-tutorials/master/assets/VALORA_QR.png?raw=true)

 ![Wallet Screen](https://raw.githubusercontent.com/figment-networks/learn-tutorials/master/assets/VALORA_CONNECT_F.jpeg?raw=true)

 ![Home Screen](https://raw.githubusercontent.com/figment-networks/learn-tutorials/master/assets/VALORA_TAB2_F.png?raw=true)

 # Conclusion

-This was a very interesting tutorial.
 In this tutorial, we learned: How to successfully connect your Redux based React Native App to use the Celo Wallet and return a Wallet Address from the Valora/Alfajores Wallet.
 The last chapter (WalletConnect v1 alternative) explains how to use the new connection api supported by valora with your mobile installed valora app (https://valoraapp.com/).

 # About the Authors

 This tutorial was created by [Segun Ogundipe](https://www.linkedin.com/in/segun-ogundipe) and [Emmanuel Oaikhenan](https://github.com/emmaodia).

-The WalletConnect v1 alternative chapter was created by [Mircea Carasel](https://ro.linkedin.com/in/mirceac) Also, the full code with the WalletConnect approach here: https://github.com/mirceac/valora2
+The WalletConnect v1 alternative chapter was created by [Mircea Carasel](https://ro.linkedin.com/in/mirceac).
+Also, the full code with the WalletConnect approach can be found here: https://github.com/mirceac/valora2